ZogopZ/2048/README.md

 # Setup

 The application initializes and preloads various game requirements before drawing the canvas .
-Next an empty 4 x 4 canvas is created and populated with 2 random numbers.
-Since the canvas is empty in the beginning these 2 numbers can appear anywhere on the game board and their values are limited throughout the whole game to 2 or 4.
+Then an empty 4 x 4 canvas is created and populated with 2 random numbers.
+Since the canvas is empty in the beginning these 2 numbers can appear anywhere on the game board and the values of the newly appeared numbers are limited throughout the whole game to 2 or 4.
 - number 2 is generated with a 90% probability.
 - number 4 is generated with a 10% probability.